silvanodd/ecs/README.md

 # Description

-This project is illustrative of how to use terraform to build and deploy an app into ECS Fargate across multiple AWS accounts with CodePipeline using blue green deployments.
+This project an example of how to use terraform to build and deploy an app into ECS Fargate across multiple AWS accounts with CodePipeline using blue green deployments.

 ![Diagram](./Diagram.jpg)
 <br>